Why is this medication prescribed?

 Do not take baloxavir marboxil along with dairy products such as milk or yogurt or with calcium-fortified drinks.

 If you are taking the suspension, gently swirl the suspension well before use to mix the medication evenly; do not shake the bottle(s).
-Use an oral syringe or measuring cup provided by your pharmacist to measure the correct amount of liquid needed for your dose.
+Use an oral syringe provided by your pharmacist to measure the correct amount of liquid needed for your dose.
+Your total dose may require less than one bottle, one bottle, or 2 bottles of the suspension.
+Do not take more or less of it other than prescribed by your doctor.
 Do not mix the suspension with any other liquid or with soft food.

 If you feel worse or develop new symptoms while taking baloxavir marboxil or if your flu symptoms do not start to get better, call your doctor.